 - Then head to Schwartz’ Deli for Montreal-style smoked meat, a world-famous smoked beef that comes with a side of dill pickles.
 Laden with yellow mustard and served on rye bread in heaping meat portions, it’s an institution and for non-celiacs should not be missed.

 - The best place to sample poutine is at La Banquise — try the original before venturing off into the french fry unknown.
 Readers have also highly recommended Poutineville and Chez Claudette for poutine that they truly enjoy.
 I can’t sample these two since they use wheat in their gravy but I’m passing on the suggestions!
-For celiacs, Cote-St-Luc BBQ has fries fried in separate oil, and the gravy is made with corn starch and not wheat flour, making it the only place I’ve found to consistently serve gluten-free poutine as a matter of course.
+(Celiacs, see below)

 - Montreal is also known for pairing terrific, elegant food with bring your own wine (BYOW) restaurants.
 One of my favourites is Khyber Pass, for delicious Afghani cuisine.
 If you’re in the West Island, Aryana on des Sources is my pick.
 I love their pumpkin appetizer and the Kabuli palau.

-- For cheap eats Montreal Blog has a list of their picks for 2015 and Eater Montreal also has their “12 hottest cheap restaurants” for Montreal in 2015.
+- For cheap eats Montreal Blog has a list of their picks for 2015 and Eater Montreal also has their “hottest cheap restaurants” for Montreal in 2017, as well as copious other suggestions like this essential eating guide to summer 2018 in the city.

 - For cheap and delicious Thai food, head to Cuisine de Bangkok, in the upstairs area of the Le Faubourg shopping mall.
 What you miss in ambiance you get in food – the photo above is from there.